Class Information, Curriculum,

 -

-All background checks must be submitted to the board prior to the start of the fall semester.
+All background checks must be submitted to the board prior to the start of the semester.